 In 2009, during excavations at perhaps the most infamous of the Nazi concentration camps, a list was found containing the names of 17 British soldiers.
 What is unclear is what the list was a list of.
 Were these former prisoners of war, or defectors who joined the SS?
 What's more, some of the names had marks by them, which seemed to indicate something, though what they indicated remains unclear.

 Through her famous diary, Anne Frank has become one of the most well known voices of the atrocities of the Holocaust.
 The diary was written while Frank was hiding in Amsterdam, but she ultimately died in the Bergen-Belsen Concentration Camp.
-While her diary shed light upon much of her life, the reason for her death remains a mystery.
+While her diary shed light upon much of her life, the reason for her death remains one of the most popular unsolved mysteries.
 Someone must have reported her, but who ultimately made the anonymous phone call that led to the capture and execution of Anne Frank and her family?

 For a war that was fought more than 70 years ago, the number of Allied soldiers who remain listed as MIA is staggering, clocking in at more than 70,000.
 Many of these men disappeared in the war's Pacific theater, where oceans, islands, and jungles made recovery—and discovery—difficult.
 Among these were the crew of a B-24 bomber called Big Stoop, shot down near Palau.
 For decades, the plane and its crew were considered lost, with no wreckage or bodies to be found.
 It wasn't until 2004 that the plane's fuselage was located by a team of divers, and not until 2010 that the families of the crew were able to bury at least some of their bones in Arlington National Cemetery, though mysteries still surround the exact fate of the bomber.